Situational Judgement Test (SJT)

 An applicant’s UK medical school or the UK Foundation Programme Office’s (UKFPO) Eligibility Office will provide information on which date(s) is/are available and how to book a place once confirmed as eligible to apply.

-Please refer to the key documents page for the FP/AFP 2017 SJT Reasonable Adjustments guidance and the FP/AFP 2017 SJT Extenuating Circumstances guidance.
+Please refer to the Resource Bank page for the FP/AFP 2017 SJT Reasonable Adjustments guidance and the FP/AFP 2017 SJT Extenuating Circumstances guidance.

 SJT Quality Controls